 The Office of Testing Services serves to facilitate and protect the administration of educational and professional exams to aid students, faculty, staff, and the community in their academic and career goals.
 We provide proctoring services for individuals who need to take exams for distance or correspondence courses for another institution, exams for independent study courses, or make-up exams.
 In order for a proctored exam to be administered by our office, the instructor of the course must first submit the online PVAMU Testing Services - Test Proctoring Form (this form can only be completed by the instructor) to the Office of Testing Services 72 hours prior to the first exam being administered.
-Once the Test Proctoring Form has been submitted, the instructor will inform their testers so they can then register for an appointment with our office on one of the selected proctored exam test dates within the testing window for the exam and pay the applicable fees.
+Once the Test Proctoring Form has been submitted, the instructor will inform their testers so they can then register for an appointment with our office on one of the selected proctored exam test dates within the testing window for the exam, and pay the applicable fees.
 To access the OTS - Test Proctoring Form, to schedule a proctored exam appointment, or to find more information about our proctoring services, please visit the OTS - Proctoring Service website.
+Testing Services serves to create opportunities by offering a suite of exams that aid in the students' academic and professional success.
+Currently, we administer entrance (HESI A2), college readiness (TSI assessment), Prior Learning (CLEP, DSST), and proctored exams.
 Location: Wilhelmina Delco, 3rd Floor, Rm.
 305; Phone: 936-261-3627; Email: aetesting@pvamu.edu; Testing Website